-A. Once you choose an HSA during Open Enrollment, PayFlex will mail a debit card to your home address before January 1.
+A. Once you choose an HSA during Open Enrollment, Inspira will mail a debit card to your home address before January 1.
 For mid-year enrollments, it may take up to 2 weeks for your debit card to arrive.
-You can also call PayFlex at 1-844-PAYFLEX (844-729-3539) or visit their website for more information on HSA contribution limits, eligibility criteria and distribution rules.
+You can also call customer support at (844-729-3539) or visit their website for more information on HSA contribution limits, eligibility criteria and distribution rules.